Paddy Dorney House

 16 Denison Grove, West Launceston, lutruwita (Tasmania)

 Saturday, Aug 28

 This dwelling, redesigned and built by Paddy Dorney for his family, is perched on the hill overlooking the city of Launceston.
 Informed by sunlight, the building acts as a light catcher, beautifully addressing the failures of the 1950s and 60s brick veneer Australian villa.

-16 Denison Grove is a long running series of experiments in sustainability and reinvented space.
-This could be ethically done as it was one of the architect’s own houses.
-The project took a small, standard, 1960 brick veneer Australian villa and its garden exploring affordable redesign, seeking a spatial and cultural relevance for a new millennium.
-Respecting the original building and garden while identifying and responding to their historic limitations.
-Designed over a number of years in the early 2000s, the rebuild commenced in 2010 and has only recently reached completion in 2018.
+16 Denison Grove is a long-running series of experiments in sustainability and reinvented space.
+This could be ethically done as it was the owner and designer’s own house.
+The project took a small, standard, 1960 brick-veneer Australian villa and its garden, and explored affordable redesign, seeking a spatial and cultural relevance for a new millennium.
+The new design respects the original building and garden while identifying and responding to their historic limitations.
+Designed over a number of years in the early 2000s, the rebuild commenced in 2010 and only recently reached completion in 2018.
 It has been a long labour of love which may be evident to the visitor.

 Highlights: Sweeping, sun-catching rooves and thermally efficient re-design

 Building Specs: Type: Renovated house.
 Built: 1960.
 Extension: 2018.